Written by C. Douglas Sterner

 As morning dawned the two young soldiers set out in search of food.
 They approached the friendly home of Lieutenant Crawford after leaving their horses and muskets hidden in the thicket.
 As the Crawford family prepared a meal for the two hungry boys, local Tories found their horses and notified the British.
 Suddenly, without warning, the enemy swarmed upon the Crawford house.
 The doors were sealed and a violent search of the home began.
 The invaders held the two boys prisoner, then ransacked the house with total abandon.
 Glass was shattered, furniture destroyed, and the family's clothes were ripped and scattered about as the soldiers vented their hatred of the upstart American patriots.
 Then the dragoon commander walked up to the youngest of his two prisoners.
 Looking down at the swamp mud he had tracked in, he ordered, "Boy, clean my boots."

-Young Andy drew himself up to his full adolescent height, looked the officer in the eyes and replied, "Sir, I am a prisoner of war, and claim to be treated as such."
+Young Andrew Jackson drew himself up to his full adolescent height, looked the officer in the eyes, and replied, "Sir, I am a prisoner of war, and claim to be treated as such."
 The refusal of the small boy so angered the commander he drew his sword and swung it at the upstart lad.
 Quickly Andy raised his arm to protect himself.
 The sword bit into flesh, cutting his forearm to the bone and then continuing to slash a long furrow across his forehead.
 Andy was fortunate he had not been decapitated.

 Quickly the officer turned to the elder brother.
 "Then you clean my boots!"
 When, like his younger brother, Robert refused to be humiliated, the sword sliced through the air once again.
 The blow caught him on the head, causing a serious wound.